anjo-mi/Bank_ii/README.md

    - Deepen Initial Answer
    - Prepare for Concepts Previously Unencountered
 8. Repeat with New Questions and New Sessions

+##### This Can Also Be Used as a Learning Tool for New Subjects!
+1. Load any Questions Into the Database
+2. Attempt Answering Them to the Best of Your Knowledge
+3. Let Bot Botterson Critique Your Answer and Suggest Resources
+4. Study the Resources, Ensure Understanding of the Topic
+5. Repeat the Process on Relevant Follow-Ups (Deepen or Span Knowledge)

 ### Dev Note
 Good Luck!!!
 And May We All ***Break the Bank!!!***